This privacy notice was last updated on 27 July 2023.

 For any situations where the two bases above are not appropriate, we will instead ask for your explicit consent before using your personal information in that specific situation.

 How we keep your details safe and secure

-Your personal data will be held and processed on Cryptic’s systems or systems managed by suppliers on behalf of Cryptic.
+Your personal data will be held and processed on Cryptic’s systems or systems managed by suppliers on our behalf.
 We maintain a customer relationship management (CRM) system to hold contact details and a record of your interactions with us such as ticket purchases, donations, queries, complaints and attendance at special events.
 Where possible we aim to keep a single record for each customer.

 Your data is always held securely.
-Access to customer information is strictly controlled.
+Access to your information is strictly controlled.
 The CRM system can only be accessed by people who need it to do their job.
-Certain data, for example some sensitive information, is additionally controlled and is only made visible to members of staff who have a reason to work with it.
+Certain data, for example, some sensitive information, is additionally controlled and is only made visible to members of staff who have a reason to use it.

-Finally, your personal data may be shared if it is made anonymous and aggregated, as in such circumstances the information will cease to be personal data.
+Finally, your personal data may be shared if it is anonymised and aggregated, as in such circumstances the information will cease to be personal data.

 What we use your personal information for

 We aim to be clear and transparent when we collect your data and not to do anything you wouldn’t reasonably expect.